UoRLibrary/boo-query-gen/README.md

 * booTStrap.js - inserts into webpage html links to boo.css, boo.js & booWidget.js
 * booWidget.js - AJAX call to booContent.html
 * index.html - required to host code using gh-pages
-* initBooWidget.js - the code to embed into the webpage/widget asset
+* initBooWidget - the code to embed into the webpage/widget asset